...

 Any wireless network, seen with a policy configured for DHCP required and IP MAC binding.
 A client device attempts to connect and ARPs for what is likely a previously held address.
 Another wireless must currently hold the IP address the onboarding client is sending the ARP out for

+The client will eventually clear out and not ARP for the previous IP.
 Disabling exclusion for IP theft events will stop the client from being excluded, however, the client will still be disconnected, and need to reconnect.

 Frequently seen with randomized MAC addresses but unsure if it's causal or only correlative